 Lastly, those in the personalized nutrition group had access to an online web portal where they received feedback based on their health parameters.
 Constructing of this personalized nutrition advice for PNA subjects was based on metabolic measurements taken at baseline as well as their actual food intakes (baseline habits, food frequency questionnaires), gender, age, anthropometrics, etc.

 In addition to this, PNA subjects were encouraged to set a nutrition goal throughout the study period!
 This entailed executing their intentions as well as consulting with a dietician (3 meetings were available to them over 6 weeks).
-We all know the importance of goal setting, and this is a fitting feature to see withing the PNA group.
+We all know the importance of goal setting, and this is a fitting feature to see within the PNA group.
 Not only are goals important to set, but setting intentions and formulating a plan to work towards allows those goals to be much more attainable over time, regardless of your individual circumstances.
 These goals can be as small as “having a serving of vegetables 2x/day,” or “having a protein source in each meal.”

 Personalized nutrition advice was shown to have many advantages over both the generic and control groups – one being their nutrition intake status (NIS).
 NIS was essentially evaluating whether the subjects’ intakes of particular food groups were sufficient (rank ranging from low to normal to excessive) in relation to guidelines.